rachelleflores/lab-cleaning-numerical-categorical-data/readme.md

 # Lab | Cleaning categorical data (CONTINUED)
 11. Plot every categorical variable.
 What can you see in the plots?
 Note that in the previous lab you used a bar plot to plot categorical data, with each unique category in the column on the x-axis and an appropriate measure on the y-axis.
 However, this time you will try a different plot.
 This time in each plot for the categorical variable you will have, each unique category in the column on the x-axis and the target(which is numerical) on the Y-axis
 12. For the categorical data, check if there is any data cleaning that need to perform.
 Hint: You can use the function value_counts() on each of the categorical columns and check the representation of different categories in each column.
 Discuss if this information might in some way be used for data cleaning.

+# Lab | Data cleaning and wrangling (CONTINUED)
+For this lab, we will be using the same dataset we used in the previous labs.
+We recommend using the same notebook since you will be reusing the same variables you previous created and used in labs.

+### Instructions
+So far we have worked on EDA.
+This lab will focus on data cleaning and wrangling from everything we noticed before.

+1. We will start with removing outliers.
+So far, we have discussed different methods to remove outliers.
+Use the one you feel more comfortable with, define a function for that.
+Use the function to remove the outliers and apply it to the dataframe.
+2. Create a copy of the dataframe for the data wrangling.
+3. Normalize the continuous variables.
+You can use any one method you want.
+4. Encode the categorical variables
+5. The time variable can be useful.
+Try to transform its data into a useful one.
+Hint: Day week and month as integers might be useful.
+6. Since the model will only accept numerical data, check and make sure that every column is numerical, if some are not, change it using encoding.
+Hint for Categorical Variables.